 Breakfast: At the hotel.

-Morning: After checking out of the hotel, we'll embark for Chimayó via the "High Road."
+Morning: After breakfast and hotel check-out, we'll embark for Chimayó via the "High Road."
 This scenic byway winds through the mountains, passing through centuries-old New Mexican villages.
 This is an area rich in traditional arts and crafts; one of which is weaving.
 To see some outstanding examples, we'll visit Centinela Traditional Arts in Chimayó, a textile and weaving gallery specializing in hand-woven products that use natural dyes and handspun yarns representing traditional Chimayó and Rio Grande weaving styles.
 We'll meet one of the owners, a seventh-generation weaver whose work has been displayed in museums across the country, including the Smithsonian.
 We'll also visit El Santuario de Chimayó.
 This shrine, a National Historic Landmark, is famous for the story of its founding and as a contemporary pilgrimage site.
 It receives almost 300,000 visitors per year and has been called "the most important center in the United States for Catholic pilgrimage."
 A small side room houses el pocito (the little well), which is the source of the "blessed earth" (tierra bendita) believed by many to possess healing powers.
 An adjacent Prayer Room displays many ex-votos as well as photographs, discarded crutches, and other testimonials of those purportedly healed.

 Lunch: We'll have lunch at Rancho de Chimayó, a charming restaurant housed in an old hacienda.
 Chimayó is known for its heirloom chiles, the fruit of the Capsicum plant; most New Mexican dishes are prepared with red or green chile.
 (New Mexico's official state question is "Red or green?"
 If you'd like to try both, order "Christmas!")
 Our group will have a plated meal, ordering from a special menu featuring traditional New Mexican cuisine, with chips, salsa, and a non-alcoholic beverage (additional beverages available for purchase.)